jaantollander/resume/markdown/resume.md

 ----

-> I am interested to learn technical, business, and teamwork skills for working in software and data businesses.
+> Problem solving with computational methods and software engineering.

 ----